-Contributions

-Director's fee Salaries, allowances and bonuses relating to social insurance, housing fund and retirement scheme Total
+Director's fee Salaries, allowances and bonuses Contributions relating to social insurance, housing fund and retirement scheme Total

 RMB'000 RMB'000 RMB'000 RMB'000

 Executive directors

 TONG Jilu 824 131 955

 Non-executive directors

 (Note (ii))

-LIU Aili - - - -
+LIU Aili

-WANG Lei - - - -
+WANG Lei

-ZHAO Fang - -
+ZHAO Fang

-SHAO Guanglu - -
+SHAO Guanglu

-LI Zhangting - -
+LI Zhangting

-SUN Kangmin - -
+SUN Kangmin

 SI Furong

-- Mr. MO Dewang was appointed as a non-executive director of the Company with effect from January 2016.
-During the Track Record Period, no director resigned or retired. - (ii) The non-executive directors of the Company received emoluments for their services to the related parties.
+- (i) Mr. MO Dewang was appointed as a non-executive director of the Company with effect from January 2016.
+During the Track Record Period, no director resigned or retired. - (ii) The non-executive directors of the Company received emoluments for their services from the related parties.
 No apportionment has been made as these directors of the Company consider it is impractical to apportion their emoluments between the Company and the related parties according to their services provided. - (iii) In addition to the director's remuneration in the table, as approved by the board of directors, a special bonus amounted to RMB 90 thousand was paid to Mr. Tong Jilu for his past performance in 2017.